 Other medications:

 Beta blockers and calcium channel blockers further impair right ventricular function.
-If patients arrive with new onset atrial fibrillation, cardioversion should be strongly considered.
+If patients arrive with new-onset atrial fibrillation, cardioversion should be strongly considered.

 Vasodilators can worsen ventilation-perfusion matching.
-Left ventricle (LV) dysfunction (group 2 patients) may have worsening pulmonary edema when the pulmonary arteries are dilated, but they are useful for group 1patients, and maybe 4 and 5.
+Left ventricle (LV) dysfunction (group 2 patients) may have worsening pulmonary edema when the pulmonary arteries are dilated, but they are useful for group 1, and maybe 4 and 5.

-Inhaled NO promotes vascular smooth muscle relaxation, and because it is inhaled, it is limited to ventilated regions of the lung.
+Inhaled nitric oxide promotes vascular smooth muscle relaxation, and because it is inhaled, it is limited to ventilated regions of the lung.
 It decreases pulmonary artery pressure and pulmonary vascular resistance, and increases venous return to the heart.
-Consider this as first line therapy to request upon arrival of a patient with respiratory distress.
+Consider this as first-line therapy for a patient with respiratory distress. what is the evidence for this?

 Prostacyclins cause pulmonary vasodilation, decreases in pulmonary artery pressure and pulmonary vascular resistance.
 Endothelin receptor antagonists increase cardiac output and decrease pulmonary artery pressure.
 And phosphodiesterase-5 inhibitors block degradation of cyclic GMP, decrease pulmonary artery pressure, and increase cardiac output.
-This category of medications are common outpatient regimens.
+This category of medications are common in outpatient regimens.

 Reference: